Royal Rumble (1988): Storylines

-The card consisted of four matches.
-The matches resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters to build tension and culminated in a wrestling match or series of matches.
-Results were predetermined by WWF's writers, with storylines produced on their weekly television shows, Superstars, Wrestling Challenge, and Prime Time Wrestling.
+The event comprised four matches that resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
+Results were predetermined by WWF's writers, while storylines were produced on WWF's weekly television shows, Superstars, Wrestling Challenge, and Prime Time Wrestling.

-The Jumping Bomb Angels (Noriyo Tateno & Itsuki Yamazaki) feuded with The Glamour Girls (Leilani Kai & Judy Martin) over the WWF Women's Tag Team Championship.
+The Jumping Bomb Angels (Noriyo Tateno and Itsuki Yamazaki) feuded with The Glamour Girls (Leilani Kai & Judy Martin) over the WWF Women's Tag Team Championship.
 Kai & Martin were awarded the titles in August 1985 in Egypt.
 Kai & Martin feuded with many tag teams and held onto the titles for over two and a half years.
 In November 1987, they began calling themselves "The Glamour Girls".
 At Survivor Series 1987, The Glamour Girls were part of WWF Women's Champion Sensational Sherri's team in a Survivor Series match against Fabulous Moolah's team.
 The Jumping Bomb Angels, part of Moolah's team pinned the champions to become the survivors for the match.
 After pinning the champions, The Jumping Bomb Angels signed a contract for the Royal Rumble challenging The Glamour Girls for the titles.

 Event

 The first match was between Rick Rude and Ricky Steamboat.
-At the conclusion of the match, Steamboat attempted a diving crossbody but Rude pulled referee Dave Hebner in front of him to avoid any contact unto himself.
-Rude placed Steamboat in a Canadian backbreaker rack but Hebner signaled for the bell.
+At the conclusion of the match, Steamboat attempted a diving crossbody, but Rude pulled referee Dave Hebner in front of him to avoid any contact unto himself.
+Rude placed Steamboat in a Canadian backbreaker rack, but Hebner signaled for the bell.
 Rude reacted as if Hebner was awarding him the match via a submission, but in fact, Hebner instead awarded the bout to Steamboat via a disqualification.

 Dino Bravo attempted to set a world record to bench press 715 pounds.
 He was successful, but with help from spotter Jesse "The Body" Ventura.

-The second match was a women's tag team two out of three falls match for the WWF Women's Tag Team Championship, as the champions The Glamour Girls (Judy Martin & Leilani Kai) defended the titles against The Jumping Bomb Angels (Noriyo Tateno & Itsuki Yamazaki).
-The challengers won the title after executing a double dropkick on Martin in the third and deciding fall.
+The second match was a women's tag team two out of three falls match for the WWF Women's Tag Team Championship, as the champions The Glamour Girls (Judy Martin and Leilani Kai), defended the titles against The Jumping Bomb Angels (Noriyo Tateno and Itsuki Yamazaki).
+The challengers won the titles after executing a double dropkick on Martin in the third and deciding fall.

 André the Giant and Hulk Hogan signed a contract for a WrestleMania III rematch that took place on the February 5, 1988 The Main Event I. Tied into this was that Ted DiBiase had previously purchased André's contract from Bobby Heenan and promised André, should he defeat Hogan for the WWF Championship and then "deliver it" to him, that he would reward André with a large sum of money.
 During the in-ring promo, after he signed the contract, at DiBiase's prompting to "give your stamp of approval", André grabbed Hogan, slammed his head into the table and then tipped the table on top of him before the heels left the ring.